rikhuijzer/xrcf/arnoldc/README.md

 YOU HAVE BEEN TERMINATED
 ```

-Before we run this, let's see what the compiler does with the `--convert-example-to-mlir` pass:
+Next, let's see what the compiler generates when we run the `--convert-arnold-to-mlir` pass:

 ```sh
 $ arnoldc --convert-arnold-to-mlir tmp.arnoldc